VioletViolaVi/Milestone-Project-1/README.md

 - <a href="https://gitpod.io/">Gitpod</a>

-  - The project used Gitpod to write out the HTML and CSS code in its editor, as well as the README.file.
+  - The project used Gitpod to write out the HTML and CSS code in its editor, as well as the README file.
+It also stored the images used and the wireframes.
+In addition, it was used to check the status of, add, commit and push the coded work to GitHub.

 - <a href="https://github.com/">GitHub</a>

   - The project used GitHub to store and save coded work from Gitpod as repositories.
+It was also used to deploy the website.

 - <a href="https://unsplash.com/">Unsplash</a>
   - The project used Unsplash to provide free to use images for the background, testimonials and about us page.